-You need to link the courses together, instructions in UNH IT Knowledge Base article.
+The instructor needs to link the courses together.
+The UNH IT Knowledge Base has instructions.

 For the most part, Honors courses are part of the Discovery Program, and require approval by the Discovery Committee.
 They usually have lower caps than general-level courses (usually 20-30 students).
 They hold students to higher expectation than ordinary courses, and should be conducted in a highly participatory way (e.g. discussions rather than lectures).
 For more information about forms of Honors Discovery courses, see this page: http://www.unh.edu/honors-program/honors-discovery

 Honors courses may also be created at the upper level to serve Honors in Major students.
 This is relatively rare, as few majors have enough Honors students to fill a section.
 However, it may be feasible in cases where a single course serves multiple majors (such as GEN 604H, Principles of Genetics), or for general skills and topics (such as research methods or thesis prep).

 What's an Honors Symposium?